 Ike is an exactist, an enthusiast and a visionary – his place is a triumph to his skill in staging a scene, creating a vibe and being naturally interesting.

 You may recognize Salzburg as the stunning alpine location from The Sound of Music, but its cultural importance goes well beyond this.
-Birthplace of 18th-century composer Wolfgang Amadeus Mozart, today it hosts the world famous Salzburg Festival and is home to many opera, concert, and theater venues.read more
+Birthplace of 18th-century composer Wolfgang Amadeus Mozart, today it hosts the world-famous Salzburg Festival and its cobbled streets are home to many opera, concert and theatre venues.read more

 In 2004 art publisher and creative all-rounder Christoph Keller was on the hunt for a tranquil country house in the German Alps, far from the bustle of Berlin.
 By some twist of fate he chanced upon a real estate listing for an abandoned schnapps distillery.
 Needless to say, he snapped it up and set to the task of bringing it back to life.read more